EpiDiff: Enhancing Multi-View Synthesis via Localized Epipolar-Constrained Diffusion: Experiments

 For this task, we use two viewpoint sampling settings.
 Under the setting with a fixed elevation of $30^{\circ}$, the quantitative results are shown in \cref{tab:mvs-elevation-30} and the qualitative results are shown in \cref{fig:mvs-elevation-30}.
 Zero123~\cite{zero123} generates visually plausible images, but the generated images are inconsistent.
 SyncDreamer~\cite{syncdreamer} generates more consistent multiview images, but the image quality is relatively poor, exhibiting blurry and unrealistic appearances.
 Our method efficiently generates multiview images that not only maintain semantic consistency with the input image, but also demonstrate higher performance in terms of structure and realism.

 Under the uniform elevation setting, the quantitative results are shown in \cref{tab:mvs-elevation-uniform}, and the qualitative results are shown in \cref{fig:mvs-elevation-uniform}.
-Both Zero123~\cite{zero123} and SyncDreamer~\cite{syncdreamer} struggle to respond to the flexible viewpoint distribution, while our method can still generate relatively realistic and multiview-consistent images.
+The uniform view setting offers a more flexible viewpoint distribution.
+SyncDreamer~\cite{syncdreamer} lacks precise cross-view geometric constraints, leading to overfitting training viewpoints and a bias towards top-down perspectives in multiview generation, as shown in \cref{fig:mvs-elevation-uniform}.
+Our method can still generate relatively realistic and multiview-consistent images, benefiting from (a) the introduction of localized epipolar geometric constraints along with effective camera position encoding, and (b) the random viewpoint sampling training method.
 Meanwhile, for the same input image, Our method can generate different plausible instances using different random seeds as shown in \cref{fig:diversity}.